digimonkeys/Front-end-Developer-Interview-Questions/README.md

 * What is a closure, and how/why would you use one?
 * What's a typical use case for anonymous functions?
 * How do you organize your code? (module pattern, classical inheritance?)
-  Eg. Module pattern, IEEF's, Atomic design.
+  Eg. Module pattern, IFFE, Atomic design.

 * What's the difference between host objects and native objects?
 * Difference between: `function Person(){}`, `var person = Person()`, and `var person = new Person()`?